Karim-Ashraf1/Task-Management-System/usecases/UC4.md

 # Use Case ID: #UC-4

 ## Use Case Name: Edit Task

-## Description
+### Description
-- This use case allows the user to modify the details of an existing task, such as its title, description, priority, due date, or status.
-The purpose is to ensure the user can update tasks to reflect changes in requirements or priorities.
+- The user can edit the details of an existing task, such as the title, description, or due date.

 ### Actors:
-- User

-### Stakeholders:
-- User
+- Primary Actor: User
+- Secondary Actor: Validation System

 ### Preconditions:
+- User must be logged in.
-- There must be at least one task in the system
+- The task must exist in the system.
-- The task to be edited must be selected from the list of tasks
+- The system must be operational.
-- The user needs to have an internet connection

 ### Main Flow:
-1. The user goes to the task list
-2. The user selects the task they wish to edit
+1. User selects a task to edit.
-3. The system displays the task's details with an edit button
+2. System displays the current details of the task.
-4. The user clicks on edit
+3. User modifies the task details (e.g., title, description, due date).
+4. System validates the new task details with the Validation System.
-5. The user updates the task
+5. Upon validation success, the task is updated in the system.
-6. The user clicks on save button
-7. The system checks if the edit is valid (eg. no empty fields)

 ### Alternative Flow:
-   #### Input Validation Fails:
-     1. The user enters empty fields or wrong due date
+**Step 4: Validation Fails**
+1. The modified task details are invalid (e.g., title is too short).
-     2. The system displays an error message according to the error
+2. The system displays an error message and prompts the user to correct the issue.
-   #### Edit Cancel:
-     1. The user clicks on cancel edit
-     2. The system closes the edit interface withot saving changes
+3. User makes the necessary changes and resubmits the task.

 ### Postconditions:
-1. The system displays item edited message
-2. The system saves the task in the local storage
+- The task is updated with the new details in the system.
-3. The system updates the task